-Purchase solar power and save 10% - 20% on monthly electric bills over 20 years
+Purchase the power generated by your system and save 10% - 20% on your monthly electric bills.

 Have the opportunity to continue your savings for the life of the system or to purchase the system after 5-7 years at a steeply discounted price and get the free electricity for the life of the system.

 We are seeking sites such as rooftops, parking lots, and nonagricultural land large enough to host a 25 kW solar array—about the size of a basketball court (1,800 square feet, or about 42 by 42 feet).

 The Hampshire Community Energy Co-op and Franklin Community Energy Co-op in western Massachusetts are working together in a project called "Rays the Valley".
 It received one out of thirty-five $60,000 awards from the DOE Sunshot initiative for its innovative design for bringing solar to nonprofits and people with limited resources and is enrolled in the Sunshot competition with the goal of installing 2.5 MW of solar.